 Caregiving is demanding — and it's normal to need a break.
 Learn about types of respite and how to get assistance.

 Find the South Carolina Chapter office nearest you.
-Our Greenville office has moved!

 From local support and education programs to worldwide research initiatives, we put your dollars to work to make a difference.
 Together, we can #ENDALZ.

 The day with the most light is the day we fight!
 On or around June 20 — the summer solstice— the use your creativity to raise funds and awareness for the cause.